genesiscommunitysuccess/docs/docs/platform-reference/configure-key-modules/request-servers/reference.md

 ## Custom request servers

 To enable more flexibility in defining request replies, Genesis supports custom request servers (request replies).
-This enables you to specify any class for the input and output for their request replies, similar to event handlers.
+This enables you to specify any class for the input and output for the request reply, similar to event handlers.
 For the request, optional fields should have a default value in the primary constructor.

 Syntax: